 A more egregious example was the Citizens United vs. Federal Election Commission ruling where the Supreme Court made it legal for corporations to spend unlimited amounts of money on political campaigns.
 This decision left most people in disbelief as it legalized a fundamentally undemocratic interference in elections.
 Today we can perhaps better appreciate what possessed the judges to make such a ruling.

 Instances where powerful interests can influence the governing and legislative processes by exerting pressure on decision makers are probably frequent and numerous, explaining how the will of the people can be so easily and regularly subverted when this suits powerful interests.
 Most people are opposed to genetically modified foods, but their representatives can’t even make producers label such foods so that consumers could make an informed choice.
 Vast majority of the people are opposed to war but somehow western democracies can’t seem to keep away from military adventures…

 The NSA is not there because anyone cares about your private affairs – unless you occupy a sensitive position of power.
 In that case however, they are very interested in everything you do.
 About a year ago, Wall Street Journal published an article titled “Drug Industry Launches Ad Campaign Aimed at Lawmakers.”
 It quotes Bob Hugin, CEO of Celgene, saying, “We’ve identified 7,000 Americans who matter.”
 In other words, the remaining 330 million Americans do not matter.
 It is those 7,000 (or however many) individuals that will be kept under watch by the surveillance apparatus.
-When it’s their turn to make a difference they might find themselves under pressure to act contrary to their sense of honor and decency, from their duty to their fellow citizens and to the will of the people.
+When it’s their turn to make a difference they might find themselves under pressure to act against their sense of honor and decency, against their duty to their fellow citizens and in opposition to the will of the people.